Sam-Clinton/Sam-Clinton/README.md

 - 👋 Hi, I’m @Sam-Clinton
 - 👀 I’m interested in ...
 Designing and Development
-- 🌱 I’m currently learning ...
-React JS, FireBase, Tailwind CSS
+- 🌱 I’m currently working as ...
+Freelancer
 - 📫 How to reach me ... www.linkedin.com/in/sam-clinton

 <!---